verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] I just spent 8 dollars on a crappuchino
 - [ ] You don’t get this close unless you’re prepared to be kept.
 - [ ] There's no reason to start now.
+- [ ] “Two intelligent people can not fall in love.
+True love needs one idiot.” __Dostoevsky